lyteword/kjv/matthew/chapter-27.md

 <sup>1</sup> When the morning was come, all the chief priests and elders of the people took counsel against Jesus to put him to death:

-<sup>2</sup> And when they had bound him, they led him away, and delivered him to Pontius Pilate the governor.
+<sup>2</sup> And when they had bound him, they led *him* away, and delivered him to Pontius Pilate the governor.

 <sup>3</sup> ¶ Then Judas, which had betrayed him, when he saw that he was condemned, repented himself, and brought again the thirty pieces of silver to the chief priests and elders,

 <sup>4</sup> Saying, I have sinned in that I have betrayed the innocent blood.
-And they said, What is that to us? see thou to that.
+And they said, What *is that* to us? see thou *to that*.

 <sup>5</sup> And he cast down the pieces of silver in the temple, and departed, and went and hanged himself.